niteoweb/Hide-Footer-Links/README.md

 ## Description

-Remove Footer Links searches your theme for copyright info and site info that usually resides in the footer.
-It then tries to remove those elements or hides them.
-If a correct method for removing this info if found then a child theme is created and you can turn activate it.
+Remove Footer Links searches your theme for copyright info that you specified and removes it from your footer.
+This plugin will create a child theme that you have to activate in Themes menu.

 More info on <a href="http://blog.easyblognetworks.com/2015/free-remove-footer-linkx-plugin/">EBN blog</a>.